 The first big milestone of your move to Arbor is the migration of data from your existing MIS.
-Your Project Manager will give you details of our migration process during your Discovery meeting.
+Your Customer Onboarding Manager will give you details of our migration process during your Kick-Off meeting.

-To make sure the migration is accurate, we give secondary schools two dummy data runs - we’ll take a backup of your data, migrate it to Arbor, and you can log in to your Arbor system to see how it looks.
+To make sure the migration is accurate, we give secondary schools one dummy data run on week 3 of the onboarding journey - we’ll take a backup of your data, migrate it to Arbor, and you can log in to your Arbor system to see how it looks.
 You can see more information about what to do during each here: How to use your Arbor dummy sites

-Once you’re into your Arbor dummy site, you’ll need to thoroughly check the data that has migrated and cleanse the data in your existing system ahead of the second dummy run.
+Once you’re into your Arbor dummy site, you’ll need to thoroughly check the data that has migrated and cleanse the data in your existing system ahead of the final migration.
 This guide will show you how to check data in Arbor, and highlight a few common migration problems.

-Top Tip: You should record your data checks in your Implementation Workbook, to make it easy to keep track of the work still to be done.
+Top Tip: You should record your data checks in your Onboarding Workbook, so you can keep track of the work still to be done.
+The Current MIS Counts should be completed in week 3 just ahead of sending your data to Arbor.

 Using the Data Migration Report